Welcome to Las Stocki Vineyard, Poland

 Winnica Las Stocki

 Please come and visit us, our Polish winery and taste our wines.
-In 2017 we offer five varieties of wines, two of them red and three white wines.
+In 2019 we offer seven varieties of wines, three of them red and four white wines.

 The dream of having our own vineyard reaches back to the first vines that we planted in our own backyard in 2004.
 In 2007, we discovered the region around Kazimierz Landscape Park.
 Marked by picturesque, gently rolling hills, loess gullies filled with old-growth oaks and hornbeams, and aromas of rose fields and violets, this area left a strong impression of natural beauty on us, and the urge of making it our new home.
 After some searching we were lucky to find an old farm in the village of Las Stocki.
 The locals here make a living from agriculture, with the area having abundant production of roses, berries, trees, and bushes, and a wealth of knowledge and experience in cultivating these lands.
 This encouraged us to get started with our own vineyard.
 We tend to our grape vines with family and sometimes friends, and any helping hands are warmly welcomed.